 - What Is the "Alt-Right?" (article)

 - "But What About Antifa?" (article)

 - Stanford History Education Group (website)

 Counter bias and prejudice by helping students get exposure to and form relationships with people from different backgrounds and perspectives.

 - Best Global and Cross-Cultural Education Apps and Websites (resource list)

-- Writing for Authentic Audiences (resource list)
+- Tools That Build Real-World Writing Skills (resource list)